-Community members who lived or worked around the New Orleans facility from 1969 to 1989 could have been exposed to Libby asbestos from facility emissions, by disturbing or playing on on-site waste rock piles, by disturbing on-site soil, or from direct contact with waste rock brought home for personal use.
-Very little information is available to reconstruct the magnitude, frequency, or duration of these community exposures; therefore, they are considered an indeterminate public health hazard.
+Community members who lived or worked around the New Castle facility during 1969-1992 could have been exposed to Libby asbestos from facility emissions, by disturbing or playing on on-site waste rock piles, by disturbing on-site soil or from direct contact with waste rock brought home for personal use.
+Information is insufficient to reconstruct the magnitude, frequency, or duration of these community exposures; therefore, they are considered an indeterminate public health hazard.

-Community members and area workers could have been exposed to Libby asbestos fibers released into the ambient air from fugitive emissions or from furnace stack emissions generated while the facility was operating.
-The wind directions are primarily from the northeast, east, and south (Figure 4).
-Residential homes northeast and east of the facility were downwind some of the time.
-This residential area was present when the New Orleans facility began operating in 1969 [3].
+When the facility was operating, community members and area workers could have been exposed to Libby asbestos fibers released into the ambient air from fugitive emissions or from furnace stack emissions.
+The prevalent wind direction is from the southwest (Figure 4); therefore, the residential homes north of the facility were downwind some of the time.
+This residential area was present when the New Castle facility began operating in 1969 [8, 9].

 Fugitive emissions from loading, unloading, or transferring bulk vermiculite or waste rock resulted in airborne asbestos fiber releases in areas outside the facility.
 Stack emissions from the furnaces also contributed to outdoor fiber releases.
-Complaints from neighboring businesses about emissions from the New Orleans facility were documented in 1977 and 1981 (EPA, unpublished data).
+In 1977, correspondence between the Pennsylvania Department of Environmental Resources (PADER) and W.R.
+Grace indicated that neighbors of the New Castle facility were complaining about odors and emissions from the plant [41-43].
+A PADER representative documented visible emissions he described as smoke [42, 43].

 W.R.
-Grace installed baghouse filters at the New Orleans facility in 1975 to control particulate emissions from the exfoliation furnace and the Monokote mixer (EPA, unpublished data).
+Grace indicated they would have particulate and asbestos control equipment on the New Castle process stacks by the end of 1974 (EPA, unpublished data).
+Insufficient information is available to determine when this equipment was actually installed or how effective it was in controlling asbestos emissions.
 The concentrations of airborne asbestos fibers in outdoor air around the facility due to fugitive and stack emissions were likely much higher before the pollution control equipment was installed.
-Specific information concerning airborne fiber levels resulting from stack emissions is not available for the New Orleans site.
-At an exfoliation facility in Weedsport, New York in 1970, stack test data for an exfoliation furnace without particulate control equipment indicated particulate emission rates of 6 pounds per hour (EPA, unpublished data).
+Specific information concerning airborne fiber levels resulting from stack emissions is not available for the New Castle site.
+At an exfoliation facility in Weedsport, New York, in 1970, stack test data for an exfoliation furnace without particulate control equipment indicated particulate emission rates of 6 pounds per hour (EPA, unpublished data).
 Particulates captured by the filters in the pollution control equipment (when installed) reportedly contained 1%-3% friable Libby asbestos (EPA, unpublished data).

-The exposure pathways for community members (particularly children) playing in or otherwise disturbing on-site piles of contaminated vermiculite, waste rock, or on-site soil at the facility in the past is considered a potential exposure pathway.
+Community members (particularly children) playing in or otherwise disturbing piles of contaminated vermiculite, waste rock, or contaminated soil at the facility in the past is considered a potential exposure pathway.
 When the facility was operating, waste rock may have been temporarily stockpiled on the site and accessible to children and other community members.
-Anecdotal or photographic evidence of children playing in on-site waste piles is available for several similar exfoliation facilities [10, 11, 35].
+Anecdotal or photographic evidence of children playing in on-site waste piles is available for several similar exfoliation facilities [16, 17, 44].
+After the New Castle facility closed in 1992, the site reportedly remained vacant.
+During a site visit in 2002 ATSDR representatives noted children's toys on the site, indicating the area may have been used by trespassers [45].
+The site is not fenced to restrict public access [45].

-Community members use of contaminated vermiculite or waste material at home is considered a potential exposure pathway.
-At a former vermiculite exfoliation facility in Minneapolis, Minnesota, waste rock was advertised as "free crushed rock," and community members took it home to use in their yards, gardens, and driveways [10].
-Insufficient information is available to determine whether this happened in the community around the New Orleans facility while the facility operated.
+Community members' use of contaminated vermiculite or waste material at home is considered a potential exposure pathway.
+At a former vermiculite exfoliation facility in Minneapolis, Minnesota, waste rock was advertised as "free crushed rock," and community members took it home to use in their yards, gardens, and driveways [16].
+Insufficient information is available to determine whether this happened in the community around the New Castle facility while the facility operated.
 If so, people may have been exposed to airborne Libby asbestos by handling waste rock and working with it in their yards and gardens.